smithashley/Pulitzer-Prize-API/README.md

     - In Cosmos DB account, created database
     - In database, created a container that holds the collection of items (partitioned by year)
         - Items composed of data from: https://en.wikipedia.org/wiki/Pulitzer_Prize_for_Fiction
-- Configured Azure App Service plan
+- Configured Azure App Service
 - Set-up key management
     - Configured the Key Vault
     - Created a new secret that contains the read-only key to the database